richbjhudson/richbjhudson.github.io/docs/_techNotes/Linux_Ops.md

 - `apt search htop` is used to search for available packages.
 Whereas `apt list --installed` shows the packages already installed.
 - You may add, remove or remove a package and its configuration with the following command `apt [install/remove/purge] htop`.
 - You can install a specific version of a package using `sudo apt install kubelet=1.25.5-00` and then prevent the package from being upgraded using `sudo apt-mark hold kubelet`.
-- `apt show htop` display verbose information about a package including dependencies.
+- `apt show htop` displays verbose information about a package including dependencies.
 - `sudo apt upgrade` can be used to upgrade existing packages, `sudo apt dist-upgrade` in addition upgrades the Kernel and adds/removes dependant packages automatically.
 - `apt` is a frontend to `dpkg`. `dpkg -V htop` is a useful command to verify package installation.

 ### SNAP
 - A more modern approach to packaging software is `snap` that allows an application and its dependencies to be bundled together so that it works across Linux distros.
-- You can serach for available packages using `snap find firefox`.
+- You can search for available packages using `snap find firefox`.
-- I package may be installed, removed or updated with the following commands `sudo snap [install/remove/refresh] firefox`.
+- A package may be installed, removed or updated with the following command `sudo snap [install/remove/refresh] firefox`.
 If `sudo snap refresh` is run without specifying a package name all packages on the system are updated.

 ## Recover from hardware, operating system, or filesystem failures